recorefx/RecoreFX/docs/docfx/overwrite/Recore/Optional.md

 ```cs
 string message = opt.ValueOr(default);
 ```

-# Don't pass null-coalescing functions to an `Optional`

 There's a special case where `OnValue()` and `Then()` can cause their callback to work differently than it does outside the `Optional` context.
 Consider these two calls: